krishna231122-del/AI-VIDEO-ASSISTANT-RAG-/README.md

 Lightweight toolkit for extracting, transcribing, summarizing, and building vector stores from video/audio assets.

+# Overview

+AI Video Assistant RAG transforms unstructured video and audio files into searchable knowledge.
+Instead of manually watching long videos to find information, users can ask natural language questions and receive context-aware answers generated from the video's content.

+The system combines speech recognition, text processing, vector embeddings, and large language models to create an efficient pipeline for information retrieval.

+---

 ## Features
 - Audio extraction and preprocessing: see [`Core.extractor`](Core/extractor.py) and [`utils.audio_processor`](utils/audio_processor.py).
 - Speech-to-text/transcription: see [`Core.transcriber`](Core/transcriber.py).